aniketghadi/resume/README.md

   </a>
 </div>

 While my resume provides a history of all the good stuff, like my qualifications, experience, and killer sense of humor.
 Okay, maybe not the last one, but it's worth a shot, right?
-There is considerably more to share, and I hope to arrange a time to meet to learn how to make a positive impact as a Data Engineer given a chance.
+There is considerably more to share, and I hope to arrange a time to meet to learn how to make a positive impact given a chance.

 # Let's have a Coffee Together!
 When?
 Grab the cup below & see you on the other side!